wmeints/azuremeetup-machinelearning/README.md

 the dutch azure meetup.
 The goal of the workshop is to build a model to predict house prices and deploy the model to Azure.

+## Prerequisites
+To complete the challenges in this repository you need to have the following:

+ * A Windows or Mac computer
+ * An active Azure subscription

 ## Quickstart
 Before you start working on the challenge you need to install some software on your computer.
 Please follow the instructions on